seanbright/mod_amd/README.md

 Events
 ------

-The module fires the custom FreeSWITCH event (through the RabbitMQ transport) `amd` with the significant fields `AMD-Result` and `AMD-Cause`. `Unique-ID` to recognize FreeSWITCH instance.
+The module fires the custom FreeSWITCH event `amd` with the significant fields `AMD-Result` and `AMD-Cause`.
+`Unique-ID` to recognize FreeSWITCH instance.